PUMA Deviate NITRO Elite 3 Running Shoe Review

 Cons

-The lateral stability is a clear tradeoff of the PUMA Deviate NITRO Elite 3.
-With a narrow outsole, particularly at the arch, the shoe can feel unstable when form begins to break down.
-It performs best when you're locked into a forward-moving stride at speed, but runners who need more stability may find it unstable and too soft during slower efforts or when fatigued.
+The lateral stability is a clear tradeoff of the PUMA Deviate NITRO Elite 3, like in most super shoes.
+With a narrow outsole, particularly at the arch, the shoe can feel a bit unstable when form begins to break down.
+This isn't too noticeable when you're locked into a forward-moving stride at speed, but runners who need more stability may find it unstable and too soft during slower efforts or when fatigued.

 Pros